ppy/osu-wiki/news/2018-11-01-beatmap-spotlights-summer-2018.md

 With a total of seven difficulties, this fast-paced mapset by [Midnaait](https://osu.ppy.sh/users/1506011) forms an exemplary spread from the easiest to the hardest difficulty, featuring well constructed structure, rhythm choice and rest moment density.
 It also features two guest difficulties from [yassu-](https://osu.ppy.sh/users/7095592) and [hikiko-](https://osu.ppy.sh/users/6512678) for those who want extra variety in their playthrough!

-Not to mention the highest difficulty, Bit Crusher, holds impressively well built streams, which may seem simple at first sight, but the high BPM and the stamina required for you to hit them will certainly make you think twice before underestimating them.
+Not to mention the highest difficulty, Bit Crusher, holds impressively well built streams, which may seem simple at first glance, but the high BPM and the stamina required for you to hit them will certainly make you think twice before underestimating them.
 This difficulty also manages to achieve a fairly high strain level without needing to use other snaps, such as 1/6!

 All in all, this spread has a deserved first place in the Summer's Spotlights!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/ohayou.jpg)](http://osu.ppy.sh/beatmapsets/792231)

 Ohayou!
-Want to play some oriental music on a drum originated from the same region? [incandescence](https://osu.ppy.sh/users/6256027)s map titled a morning greeting in Japanese will probably fulfil your need.
+Want to play some oriental music on a drum that originated from the same region? [incandescence](https://osu.ppy.sh/users/6256027)s map titled a morning greeting in Japanese will probably fulfill your need.
 Featuring a load of five difficulties ranging from Kantan to Inner Oni, the set is carefully arranged to represent the catchy rhythm with relatively balanced spread progression, which could cater to different players' capability.

 Apart from the good consistency of patterns every difficulty keeps, the Inner Oni utilizes a variety of 1/4 combinations that accompany the music accurately alongside a set of simple yet intuitive Slider Velocity transitions, making the map impressive to play.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/taiko/ultrasonic.jpg)](http://osu.ppy.sh/beatmapsets/646093)

-Behold, the current top Star Rating map in our Ranked Section! t+pazolite's "Ultrasonic Anthem" remixed by Kobaryo will surely tires your hand and drives you crazy!
+Behold, the current top Star Rating map in our Ranked Section! t+pazolite's "Ultrasonic Anthem" remixed by Kobaryo will surely tire out your hand and drive you crazy!

 This time around, [tasuke912](https://osu.ppy.sh/users/2774767) along with his collaborators [eiri-](https://osu.ppy.sh/users/2774767), [komasy](https://osu.ppy.sh/users/1980256), [maziari1105](https://osu.ppy.sh/users/4469725), [Midnaait](https://osu.ppy.sh/users/1506011) and [thzz](https://osu.ppy.sh/users/1614839) brought us this mapset consisting of meticulously crafted difficulties to ensure nobody gets lost along the way, so everybody can have something to play!